bacionejs/byte-armada/README.md

 For 1v1, just long-press the intro screen and scan each other's phone, but it only works with Android Chrome on the same wifi.

 ---
+Objective: get a ship to the other side.

 To create a ship, **click two** of the five zones: